Buckwheat planting in full flower in Johnny's trial field, Albion, Maine.

 - Scheduling crops to avoid high pest populations.

 - Building nest boxes for birds and bats.

-Several federal conservation programs may provide cost share for farmscaping programs.
+Several federal conservation programs may be able to provide cost sharing for farmscaping programs.
 To learn more about planning and funding farmscaping, see the ATTRA publication, Farmscaping to Enhance Biological Control.
-Article costs $2.95 to download.